ory/sdk/clients/client/ruby/docs/V0alpha2Api.md

 id = 'id_example' # String | ID is the Settings Flow ID  The value for this parameter comes from `flow` URL Query parameter sent to your application (e.g. `/settings?flow=abcde`). opts = {
   x_session_token: 'x_session_token_example', # String | The Session Token  When using the SDK in an app without a browser, please include the session token here.
-  cookie: 'cookie_example' # String | HTTP Cookies  When using the SDK on the server side you must include the HTTP Cookie Header originally sent to your HTTP handler here.
-You only need to do this for browser- based flows.
+  cookie: 'cookie_example' # String | HTTP Cookies  When using the SDK in a browser app, on the server side you must include the HTTP Cookie Header sent by the client to your server here.
+This ensures that CSRF and session cookies are respected.
 }

 begin